yagpdb-cc/yagpdb-cc/yagpdb-cc-website/docs/funccs/maze.md

 title: Maze
 ---

 This command sends a maze with an optional amount crossings/bridges.
-It also includes a link to a downloadable solution and `.ExecData` support.
+It also includes a link to a downloadable solution and intuitive `execCC` support.

 **Trigger Type:** `Command`